 “This is a tremendous project that will touch the lives of people from both Leelanau and Grand Traverse County,” said Heiman.
 “Thousands of people bike through this area now.
 We are in the process of formulating plans and working with other interested groups.”

 The farm has a rich agricultural history.
 (Learn more about a partnership with EMU’s Graduate School in Historic Preservation and the work to document the history of DeYoung by clicking on some of the links below.)

 The aging mustard colored farmhouse along Cherrybend Road is where Louis and his wife, Esther, raised two children and, early on, tended a dairy cattle herd.
 After morning milking, Louis herded the cows to pasture, sometimes leading them over railroad tracks to graze on the shores of Cedar Lake.
 Louis drove his milk into Maxbauer’s Creamery on Traverse City’s West Front in a one-seat Ford pickup.
 The DeYoungs weathered the Depression, nearly losing their farm.
 Louis was the first in the area to bring electricity into their home.
-He rigged up car generator, a couple of 6-volt light bulbs and hooked it all up to a water wheel on a stream that ran beneath his workshop.
+He rigged up a car generator and a couple of 6-volt light bulbs and hooked it all up to a water wheel on a stream that ran beneath his workshop.